Atlas-Dev-0/LearningJS/README.md

 An old-fashioned solution to this problem used to be to put your script element right at the bottom of the body (e.g. just before the `</body>` tag), so that it would load after all the HTML has been parsed. *The problem with this solution is that loading/parsing of the script is completely blocked until the HTML DOM has been loaded.
 On larger sites with lots of JavaScript, this can cause a major performance issue, slowing down your site.*

 ### async and defer

+There are actually two modern features we can use to bypass the problem of the blocking script — `async` and `defer` (which we saw above).
+Let's look at the difference between these two.

+Scripts loaded using the `async` attribute will download the script without blocking the page while the script is being fetched.
+However, once the download is complete, the script will execute, which blocks the page from rendering.
+You get no guarantee that scripts will run in any specific order.
+It is best to use `async` when the scripts in the page run independently from each other and depend on no other script on the page.